-Looking back into the way-way-back machine, when I was a wide-eyed teenager in the pseudo-hippy progressive era of 1990's America, it was easy to imagine that the world was on the fast track of accepting progressive ideals and becoming an overall more accepting and open-minded place.
-Bill Clinton wore boxers, MTV was defining the new rebellious spirit of youth, and Ally MacBeal was challenging our cultural assumptions every Monday on this new channel called FOX!
-I wish my examples went a bit deeper than this, but what can I say; I was thirteen.
+Looking back into the way-way-back machine, when I was a wide-eyed teenager in the pseudo-hippy progressive era of 1990's America, it was easy to imagine that the world was on the fast track of accepting progressive ideals and becoming a more open-minded place.
+Bill Clinton wore boxers, MTV was defining the new rebellious spirit of youth, and Ally MacBeal was challenging our cultural assumptions every Monday on this new channel called FOX.
+I wish my examples went a bit deeper than this, but what can I say, I was thirteen.

 It is because the very technologies that enabled the widespread acceptance of these liberal shifts in culture actively hurt the subculture of nudism, and deter young people from exploring nudism in the first place.
 So because I finally got to my point, here are

 Have you heard of Snapchat dysmorphia?
 If you haven't, it's fine.
 It's a pretty new thing, and also depressing to think about.
-Snapchat dysmorphia is body dysmorphia caused by the blemish removing, eyeball enlarging, make-up providing filters that Snapchat allows teenagers to add to their entire social media photo catalog.
-Yes, what used to take a certificate in photo manipulation and an expensive purchase of Photoshop is now a technology available to any human with a smartphone at the push of a button, and it's making the process of looking in the mirror horrifying to an entire generation.
+Snapchat dysmorphia is body dysmorphia caused by the blemish removing, eyeball enlarging, make-up providing filters that Snapchat allows users to add to their entire social media photo catalog.
+Yes, what used to take a certificate in photo manipulation and an expensive subscription to Photoshop is now a technology available to any human with a smartphone at the push of a button, and it's making the process of looking in the mirror horrifying to an entire generation.

 In short, many people now would rather look like their snaps than themselves, and they are getting plastic surgery to make that happen.
 Our self-image and public persona has been digitized, and our meat-based counterpart is just not up to our standards.
-Forget the fact that Instagram and Snapchat bombard us with new images of perfect looking people constantly, but they now bombard us with perfect looking images of ourselves, and it's making us miserable.
-So if this digitized generation isn't comfortable with their faces, how the hell are they supposed to be comfortable with their bodies.
+Forget the fact that Instagram and Snapchat bombard us with new images of perfect looking people constantly, but now these platforms also bombard us with perfect looking images of ourselves, and it's making us miserable.
+So if our digitized generation isn't comfortable with our faces in the mirror, how the hell are we supposed to be comfortable with our bodies?